Installation

 Tor

-Check out or video guide or take a look at the instructions below:
+Check out this or this video guide or take a look at the instructions below:

 Download the Windows installer (.msi) and follow the instructions.
 Wasabi will be installed to your C:\Program Files\WasabiWallet\